jwplayer/jwplayer-documentation/developer-guide/docs/analytics/send-jw-player-events-to-adobe-analytics.md

 - Adobe Heartbeat tracking server
 - Marketing Cloud Organization ID

 You will also need to install the following Adobe Launch extensions.
-The installation steps are explained in the following sections.

 | Extension | Description |
 | --- | --- |